USDA-ARS-NWRC/smrf/README.md

 1. Ensure the following environment variables are set and readable by Python
     * $IPW, and $IPW/bin environment variable is set
-    * TMPDIR, the location of the system's temporary files which is not default on Linux.
+    * WORKDIR, the location where temporary files are kept and used which is not default on Linux.
 Use /tmp for example
     * PATH, is set and readable by Python (mainly if running inside an IDE environment)

 1. Install SMRF